birkin/rust-mac-centos-docker-experimentation/README.md

     This builds the image, if necessary, then creates a container, and then puts you into bash (in the container, in the `code_on_container` container directory (which is mapped to yor `code_on_laptop` directory).

+- to confirm you have rust installed: `rustc -V`

 ---

 ### Notes...